Adopted by the Board of Governors 12/6/02; revised 3/24/10; 1/26/11; 3/23/11; 5/5/15; 11/2/16; 11/7/17; 1/17/18; 7/23/2022

 C. The Structure and Functioning of the Bet Din’s Panel

-1. Qualifications: Each member (dayan) must be a member in good standing of the Board of Rabbis of Southern California, and a professional rabbinic organization that would qualify them for membership in that Board.
+1. Qualifications Each member (dayan) must be eligible to be a member of the Board of Rabbis of Southern California, specifically the rabbi must be a member in good standing of one of the national rabbinical associations recognized by the Board of Rabbis that has a Code of Ethics.
 Each member must also be accepted as a dayan by the SCCBD and have completed an orientation/training session (see number 4 below).
 Membership may be revoked at the governing board’s discretion.

 5. Composition of the Panel: The Bet Din will convene a panel of its members to meet with each candidate.
 Such a panel normally consists of three rabbis: two trained members of the Bet Din and the Sponsoring Rabbi.